aishani-s20/SidebarMenu/README.md

-This repository contains code for a sidebar menu using only css by following the checkbox logic.
+This repository contains code for a sidebar menu using css.